Your IP:Unknown

 Phishing attacks

-Phishing is when a cybercriminal uses emails to impersonate someone else.
-They’ll usually pretend to be your bank, the government, a delivery company, or any other organization you trust.
-Their goal is to have you open a phishing email and unwittingly download malware, or click on suspicious links that leads to a bogus website.
-They want to trick you into disclosing sensitive information such as your login credentials, social security number, or your bank card number such as credit card cvv code.
+Phishing attacks are the type of cybercrime during which a cybercriminal uses emails to entice targets into clicking malicious links or downloading malware.
+To sell the scam, malicious actors usually pretend to be your bank, a government agency, a delivery company, or other organization you trust.
+Their goal is to have you open a phishing email and unwittingly download malware or click on a suspicious link that leads to a bogus website.
+The aim of these attacks is to trick you into disclosing sensitive information such as your login credentials, Social Security number, or your bank card number (including your credit card’s cvv code).

-Phishing can take different forms and use different methods.
-The most common ones include:
+Phishing can come in different forms and methods.
+The most common include:

 • A spoofed display name.
-The email will appear to have been sent from a legitimate organization but the domain name will be entirely different.
+The email appears to have been sent from a legitimate organization, but the domain name slightly differs from the one provided on the organization's website (for example, it includes an extra dash or number).

 • Embedded links.
-The social hackers might send an email asking you to click on a link and log back into your account (even though you haven’t changed your activity on that site).
-The spoofed URL will lead to an infected website.
+The perpetrators might send an email asking you to click on a link to log back in to your account (even though you haven't changed your behavior on that site).
+Following the spoofed URL will lead to an infected website, where hackers can snatch your login credentials.

 Angler phishing attacks

 Angler phishing attacks target social media users via spoofed customer service accounts.
-In an angler phishing attack, the hacker will reach out to customers who have recently complained, and try to get their personal information or account credentials in the midst of their elaborate scheme.
+In an angler phishing attack, the hacker will reach out to customers who have recently posted a complaint and try to get their personal information or account credentials.
+Here's how scammers typically perform angler phishing attacks:

 Spear phishing attacks

-Spear phishing is a type of phishing that requires more effort but also has a higher success rate.
+Spear phishing is a type of phishing that requires more effort but also comes with a 66% success rate (Barracuda data).
 This data exfiltration attack targets individuals and small groups.
-They usually pretend to be a specific person you trust or, in a work environment, report to.
+The perpetrators usually pretend to be a specific person you trust or report to.

 For this social engineering attack to work, hackers need to do some research about their victim(s) and use that information against them.
-Hackers can gather almost any information from social media: email addresses, the brands you trust and follow, your friends, and more.
-Once the research is done, the hacker will email the victim with a realistic pretext to get more information.
+Hackers can gather a lot of this information from social media, such as email addresses, the brands the target trusts and follows, and the names and accounts of their friends.
+After completing the research, the hacker will email the victim with a realistic pretext to get more information.

-• Ask yourself whether it sounds like a normal request.
+• Ask yourself whether the message sounds like a normal request.

 • If it sounds suspicious, do not reply to the email and contact the person directly.
-Do this by sending them a separate email, giving them a call, or waiting to speak to them directly.
+Do this by sending them a separate email, giving them a call, or waiting to speak to them face to face.

 Smishing attacks

-A smishing scammer probably stole your phone number through hacked databases or purchased it on the dark web.
-If it’s personalized smishing, the culprit could have gotten your phone number from a dumpster diving attack.
+Smishing scammers get your phone number through hacked databases or purchase it on the dark web.
+If it's personalized smishing, there’s also a small chance that the culprit could have gotten your phone number from a dumpster diving attack.

-A common smishing attack might look like a text message asking you to rearrange delivery of a parcel by clicking a link.
-Or it could come in the form of a message from a bank you aren’t even with, asking you to confirm your identity by following the link.
+A common smishing attack might look like a text message asking you to rearrange delivery of a parcel by tapping a link.
+Or it could come in the form of a message from a bank asking you to confirm your identity via a suspicious URL.

 These smishing links are dangerous.
-They often direct you to malicious websites that could steal even more of your data, or the link itself could download malware onto your device if you click on it.
+They often direct you to malicious websites that could steal even more of your data.
+In addition, scammers may use link manipulation to shorten or otherwise alter the URLs to trick you into downloading malware onto your device.

 Vishing attacks

-These scammers will pretend to be contacting you from a trustworthy organization using a phone call instead of a message or email.
+Vishing scammers pretend to be contacting you from a trustworthy organization using a phone call instead of a message or email.
 First, they will spoof their phone number to impersonate you or a company you trust.
 Hackers might use pre-recorded voice messages, text messages, or voice-to-text synthesizers to mask their identities.
-Others will even use humans from scam call centers to make the attack more convincing.
+Others will even use humans from scam call centers or AI voice bots to expand the scope of their scam or make the attack more convincing.

-Vishing hackers will use a compelling pretext, such as suspicious activity on your bank account, overpaid/underpaid taxes, contest winnings, etc. Regardless of the technique, their primary goal is to get your sensitive information, which can be used to steal your identity, launch privilege escalation attacks, or use for other social engineering attacks.
+Vishing hackers use a compelling pretext, such as suspicious activity on your bank account, overpaid/underpaid taxes, and contest winnings.
+Regardless of the technique, their primary goal is to get your sensitive information, which can be used to steal your identity, launch privilege escalation attacks, or use it for other social engineering attacks.

 To determine if the call you're receiving is a vishing attempt, follow these tips:

-• Question the company and the reason of their phone call.
+• Question the company and the reason for the phone call.
 Have you ever heard of this company or have you ever done any business with it?

-• Are they offering unrealistic financial gains from contests you’ve never entered or are they offering to help you with debt you’ve never heard of?
+• Is the caller offering unrealistic financial gains from a contest you've never entered, or are they offering to help you with debt you've never heard of?

 • Are they using hostile language to pressure you to give up your personal information?